Pvtw124/udp-MIDI-Protocol/README.md

 # udp-MIDI
-## Protocol to send multiple midi-streams over the internet with UDP.
+### Protocol to send multiple midi-streams over the internet with UDP.
+I did this project for a networking course at Houghton College

 ### Objectives
 - Send live MIDI messages from client to host